maxpiva/Nancy.Rest.Client/README.md

 ## Installation

-Add [Nancy.Rest.Client](https://github.com/maxpiva/Nancy.Rest.Client) and [Nancy.Rest.Annotations](https://github.com/maxpiva/Nancy.Rest.Annotations) to your client project.
+* Add [Nancy.Rest.Client](https://github.com/maxpiva/Nancy.Rest.Client) and [Nancy.Rest.Annotations](https://github.com/maxpiva/Nancy.Rest.Annotations) to your client project.

+Or

+* Add the Nuget package [Nancy.Rest.Client](https://www.nuget.org/packages/Nancy.Rest.Client/)

 Add your server models and interface with the method signatures to use.